Professional Mediator Jerry Kessler

 Full-time Professional Mediator.

 Admitted to Practice, Illinois, 1973.
-The practice of Mediation, 1991- present (approximately 95% of the practice, over 2,000 mediations); the general practice of Law, 1975 – present.
-Mediation of business, probate, guardianships, EEO (USPS and Social Security Administration), ADA (panel member for Key Bridge Foundation, under contract with U.S. Dept. of Justice for mediation of Title II & Title III ADA cases), commercial disputes, agriculture (USDA) disputes, divorce, post-divorce, and commercial disputes.
+The practice of Mediation, 1991- present (approximately 95% of practice, and 100% for the last several years, over 2,500 mediations); the general practice of Law, 1975 – present.
+In addition to primarily divorce mediation, also the mediation of business probates, guardianships, EEO (USPS and Social Security Administration), ADA (panel member for Key Bridge Foundation, under contract with U.S. Dept. of Justice for mediation of Title II & Title III ADA cases), commercial disputes, agriculture (USDA) disputes, divorce, post-divorce, and commercial disputes.

 - Advanced Practitioner Member, Association for Conflict Resolution, Approved Panelist for ACR referral list;

-- Founding Member and Advanced Practitioner Member, Academy of Professional Family Mediators;
+- Incorporator, Founding Member, Academy of Professional Family Mediators;

 - Certified Mediator, Probate, Civil and Family panels, 19th Judicial Circuit, Lake County, Illinois;